 Note to hospitality folks reading this: catering to families and being prepared to make them feel welcome, especially in a high-end establishment, is a great way to create repeat guests.
 Sometimes families feel out of place in nicer hotels and restaurants, so breaking that barrier really shows that you’re in the game for hospitality, not just profit.

-You need at least two days in Bodega Bay.
-We’ll tell you that right off the bat.
-We had the equivalent of one day and it just wasn’t enough.
+You need at least two days in Bodega Bay, we’ll tell you that right off the bat.
+One day and it just isn’t enough.
 The Bodega Bay Lodge is located just south of the main town area.
+There are so many fun things to do in Sonoma.

 We jaunted to the Fishertarian for dinner and it was really awesome, including the great locals we met who were just hangin’ out.
 That seemed to be the vibe everywhere we went: just hangin’ out.
 At the restaurant next door on Lucas Pier they were just hangin’ out too.
 Seriously, Bodega Bay is the most chill town we’ve been to in a long time.

 If you head through the town, you’ll be able to circle Bodega Bay and drive up to Bodega Head.
 We got there just in time to get a little while on the beach during sunset.
-You know how our kids love the beach and the sand of the Sonoma Coast made them feel right at home.
-The cliffs were a fun change to our beach in Suquamish, Washington where we live.
-At home we just jaunt down our little hill.
-Here we actually had to climb down on a wood and cable staircase.
+Our kids love the beach and the sand of the Sonoma Coast made them feel right at home.
+The cliffs are a fun change to our beach in St Augustine, Florida where we live.

+At Bodega Head you have to climb down on a wood and cable staircase to get to the sand and it’s delightful.
 Oh yeah, once we got our shoes off and started to play in the sand, that’s when we were quickly reminded that we were in Northern California, not Southern.
 Dang, that water was chilly!
-True, we were there in May, which is still just springtime, but it was super cold.
-You know kids though, and kids don’t care.

 Beyond the beach and the Bodega Bay Lodge, the town is set in a great place to tour wineries and experience a good portion of the Sonoma Coast.
 The roads are winding, there are cows everywhere, the hills are green and almost every single sight you see is calming and beautiful.
 Can you tell we liked it just a bit?

-One night at the Bodega Bay Lodge was enough to give us a good sample of the Sonoma Coast.
+Staying at the Bodega Bay Lodge was perfect to give us a good sample of the Sonoma Coast.
 We enjoyed great wine and totally chill NorCal seafood.
 We loved our accommodations and we glad to be welcomed.
-For our next trip down the Northern California coast, and specifically the Sonoma Coast, we’ll for sure be staying at the Bodega Bay Lodge for at least one night again… maybe even two.
+For our next trip down the Northern California coast, and specifically the Sonoma Coast, we’ll for sure be staying at the Bodega Bay Lodge for at least one night again.